 Meeting Planning

-High Level Management
+High Level Management: acts as central point of contact for participations, public, press, regulatory matters and members seeking information related to the oneM2M project and the process.

 Serve as central point of contact for public, press, and members seeking information related to the project and process.

-Serve as main point of contact for all participation leads, recruit new prospects for participation and monitor and enforce participation eligibility rules and requirements
+Serve as main point of contact for all participations ---, (moved to Participants management)

-Ensure member awareness of IPR and antitrust policies
+(moved to Participants management)

 Monitor and ensure appropriate use of the trademarks, manage copyright requests and usage